rfuzzo/MWSE/docs/source/apis/event.md

 * `eventId` (string, [tes3.event](../references/events.md))
 * `callback` (function)
 * `options` (table): *Optional*.
-	* `filter` (userdata, string, number): *Optional*.
+	* `filter` (userdata, string, number, [tes3baseObject](../types/tes3baseObject.md)): *Optional*.
 If a callback function was registered with a filter, the same filter needs to be passed to `event.unregister` to successfully unregister the callback function.